top of page

 I first saw the light at 1:44 p.m. on November 12 at Methodist Hospital Metropolitan.
 My parents immigrated to San Antonio, TX, from the Dominican Republic.
-Many Dominicans and Puerto Ricans tend to immigrate to South Florida, the Carolinas, or New York and the tri-state area, but my parents were following my tia, who was in the Air Force.
+Many Dominicans and Puerto Ricans tend to immigrate to South Florida, the Carolinas, or New York and the tri-state area, but my parents followed my tía, who was in the Air Force.

 I love this city—there’s something incredibly special about it.
 It’s not too big or too small, rich with culture and vibrant, beautiful people.
-Sometimes, I find myself biasedly and robustly defending San Antonio—even with the issues that all large cities have, when people don’t see it as a global contender, I remind them that the ingredients are there.
+Sometimes, I find myself defending San Antonio—biasedly and robustly.
+Even with the issues all large cities have, when people don’t see it as a global contender, I remind them that the ingredients are there.
 It’s home.

 One of the many things I've always connected with my students about is being a part of a divorced family.
 It’s a dynamic that only we divorce babies understand.

-I was young when it happened, and I don’t even know why it happened.
+I was young when it happened, and I don’t even know why.
 It’s probably not my place to ask.
-Needless to say, I don’t know a home with two parents.
+Needless to say, I don’t really know a home with two parents.
 They were cordial but never… friendly.
 They talked about each other to my brother and me, and spoke to each other through my brother and me.
 Later in life, I realized how damaging that was.

 Eventually, my dad found a fantastic woman.
 To this day, she calls me her “sweet boy.”
 They had my sister.
 A regular story told is that when her mom handed her to me to hold, I asked her, “when are we taking her back?”
 To say that my sister and I's relationship was... terroristic... is an understatement.
 We did not like each other.